FArekkusu/Nought/README.md

 ## Features

-* Create notes which automatically track how many tasks have been completed
+* Create notes which automatically track how many tasks you have completed
-* Create and edit textual entries which can be marked/unmarked as completed in a to-do list fashion
+* Create textual entries which can be marked/unmarked as completed in a to-do list fashion
-* Attach images to your notes as a reference/reminder in addition to textual information
+* Attach images to your notes as references or reminders in addition to textual information
+* Take photos and attach them to your notes instantly without leaving the app

 ## Technological stack